youssef-atallah/CTF_and-Write-ups_Insights/Limbo Hacker Association/Limbo Hacker Association 24ca4a579e0d8087adf6c5b524ba0bd7/Web Just What you Think 24ca4a579e0d8069ae54f54bd5239881.md

 ![image.png](Web%20Just%20What%20you%20Think%2024ca4a579e0d8069ae54f54bd5239881/image%204.png)

-and it works i could change my role from user to admin and use the admin funtionality and got the flag
+And it worked — I was able to change my role from user to admin, access the admin functionality, and retrieve the flag.

 ![image.png](Web%20Just%20What%20you%20Think%2024ca4a579e0d8069ae54f54bd5239881/image%205.png)